Planet Hollywood Las Vegas

-Planet Hollywood Las Vegas (formerly the Aladdin) is a casino hotel on the Las Vegas Strip in Paradise, Nevada, United States.
+Planet Hollywood Las Vegas (formerly the Aladdin) is a casino resort on the Las Vegas Strip in Paradise, Nevada, United States.
 It is owned and operated by Caesars Entertainment.
-The resort includes a 64470 sqft casino and 2,494 hotel rooms.
-It also features the Miracle Mile Shops and PH Live, a 7,000-seat entertainment venue.
+The resort includes approximately 68600 sqft of casino space and about 2,500 hotel rooms and suites.
+It also features PH Live, a 7,000-seat entertainment venue.

-The site of Planet Hollywood was previously occupied by the Aladdin, an Arabian-themed hotel and casino which operated until 1997.
-Real estate developer Jack Sommer demolished the Aladdin in 1998 to make way for a new version, with London Clubs International as his partner.
+The current resort was built on the site of the original Aladdin, an Arabian-themed hotel and casino that operated from 1966 to 1997.
+Real estate developer Jack Sommer demolished the original resort in 1998 to make way for a new version, with London Clubs International as his partner.
 The new Aladdin opened on August 18, 2000.
-It suffered immediate financial problems, eventually filing for Chapter 11 bankruptcy in September 2001.
+It faced immediate financial difficulties and filed for Chapter 11 bankruptcy in September 2001.

-Planet Hollywood International and Starwood Hotels took over ownership in 2004, and launched a renovation to convert the property into a Planet Hollywood resort, a project which concluded in 2007.
-The resort suffered further financial problems amid the Great Recession, with Caesars taking ownership in 2010.
+Planet Hollywood International and Starwood Hotels acquired the resort in 2004 and launched a renovation to convert it into Planet Hollywood, a project completed in 2007.
+The resort later suffered further financial difficulties amid the Great Recession, and Harrah's Entertainment, later renamed Caesars Entertainment, took ownership in 2010.

 History

-Original resort (1962–1997)
+Predecessor resorts (1962–1998)

-The property was initially the site of the Tallyho Hotel, which was developed and opened in 1962 by Edwin S. Lowe, a businessman and toy manufacturer.
-The Tallyho was one of the few major hotels in Nevada at the time without a casino, a decision that contributed to its failure.
-In 1963, the property was sold and renamed the King's Crown Tallyho.
-Plans to add a casino were canceled when the Nevada Gaming Control Board declined to issue a gambling license, due to concerns about inadequate financing.
+The site was originally developed as the Tallyho Hotel by Edwin S. Lowe, a businessman and toy manufacturer.
+The hotel opened in December 1962 and was unusual among major Nevada resorts of the period because it did not include a casino.
+The lack of casino revenue contributed to the property's closure in 1963.
+It was subsequently sold and reopened as the King's Crown Tallyho.
+Plans to add a casino were delayed and later abandoned after the Nevada Gaming Control Board raised concerns about the property's financing.

-Milton Prell, a prominent Las Vegas gaming figure, purchased the property, added an Arabian Nights theme, and reopened it as the Aladdin on April 1, 1966.
-The Aladdin included a casino, various dining venues, a 500-seat showroom, and an adjacent golf course.
-It became known for hosting notable events, including the wedding of Elvis Presley and Priscilla Beaulieu in 1967.
+Casino operator Milton Prell purchased the property and renovated it with an Arabian theme, reopening it as the Aladdin on April 1, 1966.
+The resort included a casino, dining venues, a showroom, and a golf course.
+It later became known for several notable events, including the 1967 wedding of Elvis Presley and Priscilla Beaulieu.

-Throughout its history, the Aladdin faced financial difficulties and numerous ownership changes.
-In 1994, the property was purchased by Las Vegas real estate developer Jack Sommer and the Sommer Family Trust.
-In 1997, Sommer partnered with London Clubs International (LCI) through his company, Aladdin Gaming.
-Plans were announced later that year to demolish the Aladdin, replacing it with a new, larger version.
-The original Aladdin closed on November 25, 1997, and was imploded on April 27, 1998.
-The Aladdin Theatre (now PH Live) was retained and incorporated into the new resort.
+The Aladdin experienced financial difficulties and several ownership changes during its history.
+In 1994, it was purchased by Las Vegas real estate developer Jack Sommer and the Sommer Family Trust.
+Sommer later partnered with London Clubs International through Aladdin Gaming, and plans were announced in 1997 to replace the resort with a larger version.
+The Aladdin closed on November 25, 1997, and its hotel tower was imploded on April 27, 1998.
+The Aladdin Theatre for the Performing Arts, now PH Live, was retained and incorporated into the new resort.